betfair-datascientists/betfair-datascientists.github.io/src/modelling/topazTutorial.md

     This function splits the last5 variable, which is a column of 5 characters or less that contain the dogs finishing position in the last 5 races.
     First we define it as a string in order to extract all the characters, as some of them may be letters (e.g. F = Fell, D = Disqualified)

-    We then create five seperate columns for each race, and fill any blank cells with 10.
+    We then create five separate columns for each race, and fill any blank cells with 10.
 Cells may be blank because the dog could have run fewer than 5 previous races.
     We have chosen 10 as the padding value because a greyhound can never finish in 10th place owing to the maximum field size of 8 in greyhound racing.
     '''
     # Ensure variable is a string